lwjohnst86/tagDiabetes/doc/manuscript.md

 particular, TAGFA myristic acid (14:0), 7-tetradecenoic acid {{ confirm name }}
 (14:1n-7), palmitic acid (16:0), and palmitoleic acid (16:1n-7) all strongly and negatively predicted lower insulin sensitivity.
-While most TAGFA were not associated with beta-cell function, two fatty acids, 16:0 and 18:1n-7, were associated negatively and positively, respectively, with both measures of beta-cell function.
-We also found that four TAGFA (14:0, 14:1n-7, 16:0, 16:1n-7) clustered together, and that also strongly predicted lower insulin sensitivity.
+While most TAGFA were not associated with beta-cell function, two fatty acids, palmitic acid (16:0) and *cis*-vaccenic acid (18:1n-7), were associated negatively and positively, respectively, with both measures of beta-cell function.
+We also found that four TAGFA (14:0, 14:1n-7, 16:0, 16:1n-7) clustered together, and this cluster also strongly predicted lower insulin sensitivity.
-These four fatty acids are also involved in the DNL of refined and simple carbohydrates.
+These four fatty acids are also involved in the *de novo* lipogenesis (DNL) of refined and simple carbohydrates [@Hodson2008a; @Kawano2013a].
 Our results, which are in agreement with the current literature, suggest that higher activity of DNL (potentially through higher intakes of simple carbohydrates) may increase the risk for diabetes, likely through worsening insulin sensitivity.

 ## Interpretation and previous literature

-To our knowledge, no longitudinal study has examined the role of the composition of the TAGFA fraction on detailed OGTT-derived metabolic measures using advanced
+To our knowledge, no longitudinal study to date has examined the role of the composition of the TAGFA fraction on detailed OGTT-derived metabolic measures using advanced
-{{another word? appropriate?}} statistical techniques designed to maximally utilize the data.
+{{another word? maybe 'appropriate'?}} statistical techniques designed to maximally utilize the data.
 Two large prospective studies have been published that had similar research objectives as the present analysis.
-One was a nested case-control cohort (n=189 cases and n=189 controls) of the Framingham offspring study [@Rhee2011a], which found that TAGFA composition with a lower carbon chain and less double bonds (e.g. 14:0, 16:0) had a higher risk for diabetes after 12-years while higher carbon chain and more double bond TAGFA had a lower risk for diabetes.
+One was a nested case-control analysis (n=189 cases and n=189 controls) within the Framingham offspring cohort [@Rhee2011a], which found that TAGFA composition characterized by a lower carbon chain and fewer double bonds (e.g. 14:0, 16:0) had a higher risk for diabetes after 12-years while higher carbon chain and more double bond TAGFA had a lower risk for diabetes.
 This pattern of TAGFA with diabetes risk remained the same when they examined HOMA-IR cross-sectionally at the baseline visit.
-The other study was a prospective cohort of males in Finland [@Lankinen2015a], of which they had TAGFA data on 831 participants after 6-years from the baseline visit.
+The other study was a prospective cohort of males in Finland [@Lankinen2015a], for which TAGFA data were available for 831 participants after 6-years of follow-up.
 This cohort has similar outcomes as PROMISE, however, OGTT data was only available at the 6-year visit.
-A beta-cell function measure was computed, but only included calculations up to 30 minutes of the OGTT.
 As with our results, they found a larger effect size for insulin sensitivity compared to the beta-cell function.
-The specific TAGFA that associated with the metabolic measures were similar between studies, particularly with the four DNL fatty acids.
-A limitation of the study was the simpler statistical techniques used to analyze the data, which are not able to adequately use the longitudinal and high-dimensional dataset. {{ Their article and methods were ... questionable... }} In another study of a much smaller (n=16) mostly female group [@Kotronen2009a], the authors report a positive correlation between total esterified (of which TAG make up the majority) 16:0, 16:1n-7, and 18:1n-9 with HOMA-IR, similar as our results except for the 18:1n-9 finding.
+There were some similarities in results between the present analysis and the Finnish study, specifically for the saturated fatty acids, docosapentaenoic acid (22:5n-3), eicosapentaenoic acid (20:5n-3), and arachidonic acid (20:4n-6), though they did not find any associations with 7-tetradecenoic acid (14:1n-7) and palmitoleic acid (16:1n-7).
+Our study extends these findings by using multiple measurements of metabolic function and using statistical techniques that adequately make use of the longitudinal and high-dimensional dataset.
+In another study of a much smaller (n=16) mostly female group [@Kotronen2009a], the authors report a positive correlation between total esterified (of which TAG make up the majority) 16:0, 16:1n-7, and 18:1n-9 with HOMA-IR, similar as our results except for the 18:1n-9 finding.